rose-collectionservices/digital-archives/02 Processing Tiers/02-tier_1_(accessioning).md

 1. Digital media is received or files are transferred.
 2. Materials are accessioned.
 3. Materials are inventoried.
 4. Materials are stabilized and prepared for ingest.
-For digital media this involves disk imaging or logical transfer of files.
-For transferred files this involves a 30-day quarantine period, virus scan, and checksum creation.
 5. Content is analyzed and reports created.
-6. Archivist determines and documents wehther Tier 1 treatment is sufficient or the collection should undergo a higher level of processing.
+6. Archivist determines and documents whether Tier 1 treatment is sufficient or the collection should undergo a higher level of processing.

 ## Detailed workflow
 These steps apply when accessioning a new born-digital collection or digital media from a previously accessioned hybrid collection.
 If the collection as a whole has not yet been accessioned, be sure to also complete the general accessioning steps described in the [Rose Library Collection Services manual](https://github.com/rose-collectionservices/collection-services-manual/tree/master/03-ACCESSIONING).